-• IFRS 15 Revenue from Contracts with Customers IFRS 15 was issued in May 2014 and establishes a new five-step model that will apply to revenue arising from contracts with customers.
-Under IFRS 15 revenue is recognised at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
+• International Financial Reporting Standard (IFRS) 15, Revenue from Contracts with Customers

+IFRS 15 was issued in May 2014 by the International Accounting Standards Board (IASB) and establishes a new five-step model that will apply to revenue arising from contracts with customers.
+Under IFRS 15, revenue is recognized at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
 The principles in IFRS 15 provide a more structured approach to measuring and recognizing revenue.

 The new revenue standard is applicable to all entities and will supersede all current revenue recognition requirements under IFRS.
-Either a full or modified retrospective application is required for annual periods beginning on or after 1 January 2017 with early adoption permitted.
+Either a full or modified retrospective application is required for annual periods beginning on or after January 1, 2018.
+Early adoption is permitted.
 The Company is currently assessing the impact of IFRS 15 and plans to adopt the new standard on the required effective date once adopted locally.